Born again: Methodism

+At the moment a person experiences the New Birth, they are "adopted into the family of God".

 Plymouth Brethren

 The Plymouth Brethren teach that the new birth effects salvation and those who testify that they have been born again, repented, and have faith in the Scriptures are given the right hand of fellowship, after which they can partake of the Lord's Supper.

 Pentecostalism

 Holiness Pentecostals historically teach the new birth (first work of grace), entire sanctification (second work of grace) and baptism with the Holy Spirit, as evidenced by glossolalia, as the third work of grace.
 The new birth, according to Pentecostal teaching, imparts "spiritual life".